bradenbe1115/chatmgoblog/README.md

 The service_layer directory typically contains two files:

 - services.py - python methods for services implemented by this directory
 - unit_of_work.py - Encapsulates the dependencies and state, following the Unit of Work pattern.
-This class would manage transactions or state persistence, helping ensure that actions across multiple services or repositories are handled atomically.
+These classes manage transactions or state persistence, helping ensure that actions across multiple services or repositories are handled atomically.

 These two files work together to implement the services that can be used in the application.